Ajirola/HR-ANALYTICS-/README.md

 ## RECOMMENDATION
-1️⃣ Address Salary Discrepancies: Conduct a salary audit for equitable compensation.
+1️⃣Address Salary Discrepancies: Given the discrepancies in salaries for positions like Production, Research Scientists,and Marketing Managers, it is crucial to perform a salary audit to ensure fairness and equity across similar roles.
+This could help improve employee morale and retention.

-2️⃣ Well-Being Programs: Implement initiatives targeting employees in high-leave roles to improve morale.
+2️⃣Tailored Well-Being Programs: Consider launching well-being programs aimed at employees who might be experiencing higher leave rates, especially in physically demanding or high-stress roles.

-3️⃣ Focus on High-Leave Roles: Engage with employees in departments with high leave counts to identify root causes and enhance work-life balance.
+3️⃣Focus on High-Leave Roles: Pay special attention to the departments with high leave counts by engaging with employees to understand the root causes.
+This could involve conducting employee surveys or interviews to gauge satisfaction, addressing stress factors, and improving work-life balance.